neerajk555/SQL-Training-exercise/module-09-dml-operations/03-Independent-Practice.md

 ---

-## Exercise 7: Complex Data Migration with Validation (🔴 Challenge) — 28 min
+## Exercise 7: Complex Data Migration with Validation (🔴 Challenge)

 **Scenario:** Migrate customer data from legacy system to new system with data cleansing, validation, and error handling.